bschultz99/ThetaBot/README.md

 Things to Do:
 1. DOCUMENTATION
-2. Edge cases on takedowns
+2. Edge cases on takedowns (Wating on tests)
 3. Some form of production deployment
 4. Channel Generation and Deletion
-5. Reset Semester (Delete everything except admin, cleanups_settings, users) LAST
+5. Reset Semester (Delete everything except admin, cleanups_settings, users) (Waiting on tests)
-6. Revert cleanups (Maybe)
+6. Verify every command

 Extras:
 1. Trading
 2. Voting
 3. Service Hours
+4. Revert cleanups and takedowns